dnsimple/dnsimple-support/content/articles/postmark-dmarc-service.markdown

 ![Add Service](/files/services-postmark-dmarc.png)

+Enter the DMARC Value, then click on the *Complete DMARC Reports by Postmark Setup* button.

 Now the service is added.
 You can remove it any time by following the steps on [how to remove a service](/articles/services/#removing-services).